GPropersi/CodePath_iOS_Tip_Calculator/README.md

 - Setting colors for the unsafe area of a View, discovered when the 'Unsafe' area's white background was covering up the battery and clock display.
 Set to be the SystemBackground color.
 - Determining how to see if 10 minutes had passed - just need a function to check the difference between two intervals in time.
 - Placing horizontal dividing lines in a view - ended up just needing a label with a background color, and making it 1px thick.
-- Forcing the app into only portrait mode took some digging on the internet...
+- Forcing the app into only portrait mode took some digging.
 - Constraining everything in the view before performing animations led to many constraint conflicts that led to a better definition of what constraints were needed.
 - Currency conversion led to the need to store workable numerical/decimal values while also working with strings to display, and learning how to use